 When it comes to exercising at home, it can be hard to find new and interesting ways to incorporate cardio.
 The NHS and WHO recommend we do 150 minutes of cardio per week, so how can we keep things interesting?
 Read on to discover the different ways that you can do cardio at home…

 Want to move fast?
 Jump to the right section below.

-High intensity bodyweight exercises are always a great place to start.
-No equipment is required and you don't need much space, and it's very easy to get your heart rate up.
+High-intensity bodyweight exercises are always a great place to start.
+No equipment is required, you don’t need much space, and it’s very easy to get your heart rate up.
 Here are some of our favourites.

 Elbow Knee Touches